Cobraxo/Traffic-Lights/README.md

 # Traffic-Lights

-This traffic lights are made with **Finite State Machine** concept,so here the diagram:
+This traffic lights are made with **Finite State Machine** concept, so here the diagram:
 ![images/Diagram](/Diagram/Diagram.png)

 ## Pictures